 "Delicate vegetables like zucchini or peppers will melt into nothing," Frankel explained.
 "That's a bad thing for zucchinis but can be great for peppers.
 When you're slow cooking vegetables, put the slow cooker on a delayed start for about three to four hours and keep it set to low."

-11. Remember that some foods taste better on the second day.
+11. Some foods taste better on the second day

-That's because soups are always better on the second day because the flavors have had more time to develop.
-Also, any meat dish like chili or a brisket with all that sinewy tissue will be even better the day after it's been made.
+Many soups are better on the second day because the flavors have had more time to develop.
+Also, meat dishes like chili, or a brisket with all that sinewy tissue, will be even better the day after it's been made.

 Now, it's time to get cooking!
 Here are 10 slow cooker breakfasts you'll dream about all night and 31 slow cooker chicken recipes that are sure to win the dinner game.

-Plus, check out these 3 genius hacks will make you love your slow cooker even more and these 5 unexpected things you can make in a slow cooker.
+Plus, check out the 5 unexpected things you can make in a slow cooker.